Adldap2/Adldap2-Laravel/docs/auth/syncing.md

 LDAP users `userprincipalname` and common name (`cn`) attribute, **then saved**.

-Feel free to add more attributes here, however be sure that your `users` database table contains the key you've entered, otherwise you will receive a SQL exception.
+Feel free to add more attributes here, however be sure that your `users` database table contains the key you've entered, otherwise you will receive a SQL exception upon authentication.

 ## Sync Attribute Handlers